EducationalTestingService/skll/README.rst

    +  Fix crash with GradientBoostingRegressor and MultionomialNB from typo in previous release.
-   +  Fix another crash related to loading feature sets that contain files that are unlabelled.
+   +  Fix crash related to loading feature sets that contain files that are unlabelled.
+   +  Fix crash related to loading .megam files with unlabelled examples.

 -  v0.16.0

    +  Added new versions of kappa metrics that make it so adjacent ratings are